www-learn-study/saraswati.learn.study/docs/ideas-ToDo.md

 ## Should

+1. Last step in build.yaml should verify that git is not dirty

 1. Lessons Graph, with progress view, with Mermaid; à la Khan

 1. https://overthewire.org/wargames/ content license?
 Contact, to integrate?